 Janu Sirsasana: Head to Knee Pose

-Head to Knee pose, or Janu Sirsasana (JAH-new shear-SHAHS-anna), may look like a forward fold, but in practice it’s much more of a twist.
-Accessible for students at all levels, Janu Sirsasana stretches hamstrings, back, and groin while offering the benefits of a twist, such as massaging and stimulating internal organs.
-Because it is soothing to the central nervous system, Janu Sirsasana is a great way to relieve stress in the body and mind, whether at the end of a day or at the beginning.
+Head to knee pose, or janu sirsasana (JAH-new shear-SHAHS-anna), may look like a forward fold, but in practice it’s much more of a twist.
+Accessible for students at all levels, janu sirsasana stretches hamstrings, back, and groin while offering the benefits of a twist, such as massaging and stimulating internal organs.
+Because it is soothing to the central nervous system, janu sirsasana is a great way to relieve stress in the body and mind.

 Philosophy + Origin

-While the name of the pose may seem to reveal an intention based on physical anatomy and outward appearances, Janu Sirsasana is really all about “going in” and creating space for self-reflection.
-Because the pose soothes the nervous system, the quietness that happens after spending time in this posture allows you to “feel in” rather than “project out,” quite a difference from how we live our lives.
+While the name of the pose may seem to reveal an intention based on physical anatomy or outward appearances, janu sirsasana is really all about tuning inward and creating space for self-reflection.
+Because the pose soothes the nervous system, the quietness that happens after spending time in this posture allows you to “feel in” rather than “project out.”
 Instead of focusing on the intensity of the posture — or a desire to bring your head to your knee, turn your attention to the peace and stillness that is felt beneath the more prominent sensations.

-- Use a folded blanket under the pelvis to help keep it tilting forward and to alleviate discomfort in the lower back.
+- If folding foward causes discomfort, use a folded blanket under the pelvis to help keep a forward tilt.

-- Use a folded blanket or bolster under the knee of the extended leg to offer support, especially if the knee doesn’t easily touch the ground.
+- Place a folded blanket or bolster under the knee of the extended leg to offer support, especially if the knee doesn’t easily touch the ground.